Welcome to the Galway Clinic Cardiology Department

 - Your GP can refer you directly to the Cardiologist of your choice.

-- The Emergency Room in the Galway Clinic is opened by appointments only.
-Please call the Emergency Room on 091 785 999 to arrange an appointment where you will be seen by an ED consultant and he/she can refer you for tests and consultation with the Cardiology Team.
+- Please call the Emergency Department on 091 785 999 to arrange an appointment where you will be seen by an ED consultant and he/she can refer you for tests and consultation with the Cardiology Team.